PawelBugiel/1pro_food_to_eat/README.md

 </details>

 > #### About the application

+Use http://localhost:8081/swagger-ui/index.html#/ to try the application rest API

 A CRUD application whose main goals are:
 - combine different learned aspects, previously used in separate tiny training applications